nickwells/shell.scripts/README.md

   `.QScript`.
 This new file will have each line surrounded with shell commands that will prompt you to confirm that you want to run the command before running it.
+* `semVerLatest` when run within a git repository will print the highest semantic version ID. **NOTE:** You must have the `semvertools` commands somewhere in your PATH
+* `semVerList` when run within a git repository will list all the tags on the repository correctly sorted as semantic version IDs. **NOTE:** You must have the `semvertools` commands somewhere in your PATH
 * `semVerNext` when run within a git repository will find the highest valid semantic version number and increment it.
 By default it will increment the patch version but you can supply arguments to change this: `-part minor`